UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 old (taken in 2005), and there have been significant changes in human nature and patterns since 2005.
-There are limitations also introduced due to the presence of data that was absent in the metadata for the features EDUCATION and MARRIAGE.
+There are limitations also introduced due to the presence of data that was absent in the metadata for the features `EDUCATION` and `MARRIAGE`.
 These features contain unknown levels which are not described in the documentation.
 With the number of defaulters at approximately 25%, the number of defaulters is relatively large compared to what we would expect in real life.
 This could be due to an effect of the Taiwanese economy during this period or could be due to improper data collection.
 To improve the analysis, we could perform feature engineering based on expert domain knowledge that could boost the model performance.
-Although we have analyzed the performance of RFC, KNN, SVC, and LR, we could try analyzing the performance GradientBoostingClassifier.
+Although we have analyzed the performance of `RandomForestClassifier`, `KNeighborsClassifier`, `SVC`, and `LogisticRegression`, we could try analyzing the performance `GradientBoostingClassifier`.
 We could have also tried using SMOTE or a different method of handling class imbalance.
 To generalize the analysis to the current years, the first step would be to take more recent data that includes more features such as asset-to-debt ratio, occupation,